Wanderzest

 • ¼ teaspoon red pepper flakes

-• ¼ cup water or coconut milk
+• ¼ cup warm water

 Instructions

-• In a medium bowl, whisk together the peanut butter, soy sauce, brown sugar, rice vinegar, ginger, garlic, lime juice, and red pepper flakes.
+• In a medium bowl, whisk together the peanut butter, soy sauce, brown sugar, rice vinegar, ground ginger, garlic, lime juice, and red pepper flakes.

 • Taste the sauce and adjust the flavors if needed, adding more lime juice, soy sauce, or red pepper flakes to suit your taste.